-Consumables Recruitment and advertising costs for staff directly employed on the project, provided they occur after the date of the award letter Relocation costs may be included for named staff who will be moving, provided the RO has a general policy in place to pay relocation costs and they are not already included as part of indirect costs Additional childcare, beyond that required to meet the normal contracted requirements of the job, and that are directly related to the project, may be requested if the institutional policy is to reimburse them.
-However, childcare costs associated with normal working patterns may not be sought.
-Scanning/surveys Cost of the International Standard Randomised Controlled Trial Number (ISRCTN) registration fee Payments and incentives used for healthy volunteers participating in clinical research are allowable, provided that the payment is for expense, time and inconvenience and is not at a level which would induce people to take part in studies against their better judgement.
+- Consumables - Recruitment and advertising costs for staff directly employed on the project, provided they occur after the date of the award letter - Relocation costs may be included for named staff who will be moving, provided the RO has a general policy in place to pay relocation costs and they are not already included as part of indirect costs - Additional childcare, beyond that required to meet the normal contracted requirements of the job, and that are directly related to the project, may be requested if the institutional policy is to reimburse them.
+However, childcare costs associated with normal working patterns may not be sought. - Scanning/surveys - Cost of the International Standard Randomised Controlled Trial Number (ISRCTN) registration fee.
+From January 2022 HRA will automatically register new clinical trials that have gone through HRA REC approval with ISRCTN.
+Please see here for what trials are included.
+Applicants should only include the costs of ISRCTN registration if these will not be covered by the HRA. - Payments and incentives used for healthy volunteers participating in clinical research are allowable, provided that the payment is for expense, time and inconvenience and is not at a level which would induce people to take part in studies against their better judgement.